LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 limited to what is required for templates and does not allow executing arbitrary Python statements.

-:mod:`ll.ullc` supports the following tag types:
+:mod:`ll.ul4c` supports the following tag types:

 ``print``